 Because Java is an imperative language, programs in Java can contain dead stores (memory locations that are written but never subsequently read, or overwritten without an intervening read).
 This can result from an error in the initial design or implementation of a program, or from an incomplete or erroneous modification of an existing program.
 However, it may also be intended behaviour, for example when initializing a sparse array.
 It may be more efficient to clear the entire array to zero, then to assign the non-zero values, so the presence of dead stores should be regarded as a warning of a possible error, rather than an actual error.

+The Java keyword “volatile” indicates to the compiler that the variable should not be cached since its value may be changed entities outside of the scope of the program.
 A store into a volatile variable generally should not be considered a dead store because accessing such a variable may cause additional side effects, such as input/output (memory-mapped I/O) or observability by a debugger or another thread of execution.

 6.18.2 Guidance to language users